valkey-io/valkey-doc/docs/connect/cli.md

 ## Getting a list of keys

-It is also possible to scan the key space, again in a way that does not block the Redis server (which does happen when you use a command like `KEYS *`), and print all the key names, or filter them for specific patterns.
+It is also possible to scan the key space, again in a way that does not block the Valkey server (which does happen when you use a command like `KEYS *`), and print all the key names, or filter them for specific patterns.
 This mode, like the `--bigkeys` option, uses the `SCAN` command, so keys may be reported multiple times if the dataset is changing, but no key would ever be missing, if that key was present since the start of the iteration.
 Because of the command that it uses this option is called `--scan`.

-    $ redis-cli --scan | head -10
+    $ valkey-cli --scan | head -10
     key-419
     key-71
     key-236